What Is Synthetic Identity Fraud?

 Key Takeaways:

-- Financial institutions are the primary targets, but individuals can also suffer long-term consequences, including damaged credit scores and identity misuse.
+• While financial institutions are the primary targets, individuals can also face long-term consequences, including damaged credit scores and misuse of their personal information.

-- The rise of AI-generated synthetic identities and deepfake technology has made detection harder, enabling fraudsters to bypass traditional verification methods.
+• The rise of AI-generated synthetic identities and deepfake technology has made detection even more difficult, allowing fraudsters to bypass conventional identity verification methods.

 In 2022, 46% of organizations encountered synthetic identity fraud, and by 2023, auto loan fraud linked to synthetic identities reached $1.8 billion.
 When factoring in other financial products, total U.S. lender losses soared to $3 billion.
 Projections indicate that this figure could rise to $5 billion by the end of 2024, highlighting an alarming trend in financial crime.